Progressive Lenses Explained: Pros, Cons, Options

 Progressive lenses are a type of multifocal correction used to correct distance, intermediate (computer usage), and near (reading usage) within the same lens.
 Progressives are sometimes referred to as varifocals in Europe.

 As shown in the picture, the distance prescription is at the top and the power gradually changes to your reading prescription as you move farther down the lens.

-PALS tend to be pricier than others because you’re in effect getting three lenses in one.
-The costs are determined by several factors, many of them mentioned well throughout this guide.
+PALS tend to be pricier than others because you’re effectively getting three lenses in one.
+The costs are determined by several factors, many of them mentioned throughout this guide.
 One of the biggest factors is the type of progressive lenses you get.

 Reference the following progressive lens comparison chart for more information on cost.